-How to Buy the Right SSD
+How to Buy the Right SSD: A Guide for 2020

 - Know your home computer: Find out if you have slots for M.2 drives on your motherboard and room in the chassis.
 If not, you may may need a 2.5-inch drive instead.

-- 250 - 512GB capacity: Don't even consider buying a drive that has less than 256GB of storage.
+- 500GB to 1TB capacity: Don't even consider buying a drive that has less than 256GB of storage.
 500GB offers a good balance between price and capacity.
+And as 1TB drives slide toward the $100/£100 price point, they're great, roomy options as well.

-- SATA is cheaper but slower: If your computer supports NVMe PCIe or Optane drives, consider buying a drive with one of these technologies.
+- SATA is cheaper but slower: If your computer supports NVMe-PCIe or Optane drives, consider buying a drive with one of these technologies.
 However, SATA drives are more common, cost less and still offer excellent performance for common applications.

-- Any SSD is better than a hard drive: Even the worst SSD is at least three times as fast as a hard drive.
-Depending on the workload, the performance delta between good and mediocre SSDs can be subtle.
+- Any SSD is better than a hard drive: Even the worst SSD is at least three times as fast as a hard drive in most common use scenarios.
+Depending on the workload, the performance delta between good and a great SSDs can be subtle.

 How much can you spend?

 Most consumer drives range from 120GB to 2TB.
-While 120GB drives are the cheapest, they aren't roomy enough to hold a lot of software and are slower than their higher-capacity counterparts.
-It only costs an extra $30 to $40 to step up from 120 to 250GB size and that's money well spent.
-The delta between 250GB and 500GB drives can be $50 to $100, but 500GB is the sweet spot between price, performance and capacity for most users.
+While 120GB drives are the cheapest, they aren't roomy enough to hold a lot of software and are usually slower than their higher-capacity counterparts.
+It costs as little as $10 (£7) extra to step up from 120 to 250GB size, and that's money well spent.
+The delta between 250GB and 500GB drives can be slightly more, but 500GB is the sweet spot between price, performance and capacity for most users--particularly if you don't have the budget for a 1TB model.

 What kind of SSD does your computer support?

 Solid-state drives these days come in several different form factors and operate across several possible hardware and software connections.
 What kind of drive you need depends on what device you have (or are intending on buying).
-If you own a very recent gaming desktop or are building with a recent mid-to-high-end motherboard, your system may be able to incorporate most (or all) modern drive types.
+If you own a recent gaming desktop or are building a PC with a recent mid-to-high-end motherboard, your system may be able to incorporate most (or all) modern drive types.

 Alternatively, modern slim laptops and convertibles are increasingly shifting solely to the gum-stick-shaped M.2 form factor, with no space for a traditional 2.5-inch laptop-style drive.
 And in some cases, laptop makers are soldering the storage directly to the board, so you can’t upgrade at all.
 So you’ll definitely want to consult your device manual or check Crucial's Advisor Tool to sort out what your options are before buying.